Kottoz/DS-and-Algo/OOP_concepts/README.md

 - A class also serves as a blueprint for its instances, effectively determining the way that state information for each instance is represented in the form of attributes (also known as fields, instance variables, or data members).

 ###  Operator Overloading and Python’s Special Methods
+- The so-called magic methods have nothing to do with wizardry.
+You have already seen them in the previous chapters of our tutorial.
+They are special methods with fixed names.
+They are the methods with this clumsy syntax, i.e. the double underscores at the beginning and the end.
+They are also hard to talk about.
+How do you pronounce or say a method name like __init__?
+"Underscore underscore init underscore underscore" sounds horrible and is almost a tongue twister.
+"Double underscore init double underscore" is a lot better, but the ideal way is "dunder init dunder" That's why magic methods methods are sometimes called dunder methods!

+So what's magic about the __init__ method?
+The answer is, you don't have to invoke it directly.
+The invocation is realized behind the scenes.
+When you create an instance x of a class A with the statement "x = A()", Python will do the necessary calls to __new__ and __init__.

+Towards the end of this chapter of our tutorial we will introduce the __call__ method.
+It is overlooked by many beginners and even advanced programmers of Python.
+It is a functionality which many programming languages do not have, so programmers generally do not look for it.
+The __call__ method enables Python programmers to write classes where the instances behave like functions.
+Both functions and the instances of such classes are called callables.

+We have encountered the concept of operator overloading many times in the course of this tutorial.
+We had used the plus sign to add numerical values, to concatenate strings or to combine lists:
 - We know that each element in python is instance(Object/Container) of class for examble ```x = 5``` is integer as pyrhon is a dynamic typing language so you don't need to make a decleration.
 - You can see that
 ```python